kris-brown/ROLE/README.md

 ## NOTE

 This library is currently under active development, and so is not yet at a point where a constant API/behavior can be assumed.
-That being said, if this project looks interesting/relevant please contact me!
+That being said, if this project looks interesting/relevant please contact me at kris@topos.institute!